PDLT-University-of-York/test-split-site/docs/ultra/conditional-release.md

 <!-- Clear and concise: Click **Submit**, not Click on the **Submit button** -->
 <!-- Use **bold** to highight key tasks and features -->

-You can set up conditional availability so that certain content items are only available to specific users or groups.
-To do this:
+### Conditional release for specific users or groups

 1. Mouse over the current visibility status (e.g. **Hidden from students**) of the content item whose visibility you want to modify, then click the down arrow that appears.
 2. Click on **Release conditions**.